eclipse-keyple/keyple-website/content/components/core/keyple-service-lib.md

 <br>

 The **Keyple Service Library** contains the implementation of the core Keyple components and services, such as the smart card service, the card selection manager or the card and reader event manager.

-Therefore, it must be used only by application developers.
+It is therefore intended for application developers only.

 <br>